From January 15, 2015, Annals of Translational Medicine (ATM) is endorsed by the Bonnie J. Addario Lung Cancer Foundation (ALCF).

 ALCF will make our vision a reality by building strategic collaborations and partnerships with leaders in oncology, technology, science, medicine, and philanthropy.
 We will power progress by involving all stakeholders: patients, donors, clinicians, pharma, biotech, payers, government, policy makers, public and private enterprise.

-Long before its official start date, a single diagnosis led to the founding of the Bonnie J. Addario Lung Cancer Foundation (ALCF) when in 2004 Bonnie was diagnosed with lung cancer.
+Long before its official start date, a single diagnosis led to the founding of the ALCF when in 2004 Bonnie (Figure 2) was diagnosed with lung cancer.
 At the age of 56 she was a wife, mother and grandmother, the president of Olympian Oil Company and the Commercial Fueling Network, and one of 1.4 million people worldwide and 225,000 Americans newly diagnosed with lung cancer every year.
-Faced with a 5-year lung cancer patient survival rate of 15.9%, a statistic that has not significantly improved in 40 years, and a 5% survival rate for a Stage 3b lung cancer patient, which was Bonnie’s diagnosis, the situation as told by these numbers was daunting and discouraging.
+Faced with a 5-year lung cancer patient survival rate of 15.9%, a statistic that has not significantly improved in 40 years, and a 5% survival rate for a stage IIIb lung cancer patient, which was Bonnie’s diagnosis, the situation as told by these numbers was daunting and discouraging.
 Following a 14-hour surgery to remove one lobe, radiation and chemotherapy treatments that invaded her formerly predictable world, Bonnie became a lung cancer survivor with a new purpose in life.

 After her diagnosis, Bonnie became active in local lung cancer programs and quickly became frustrated with the lack of a leading patient voice, progress in lung cancer treatments, and overall survivorship.
-In 2006, Bonnie combined her business acumen with her desire to impact lung cancer care today, the result – the Bonnie J. Addario Lung Cancer Foundation (ALCF).
+In 2006, Bonnie combined her business acumen with her desire to impact lung cancer care today, the result—the ALCF.

 Having become a unifying voice among patients and thought leaders, establishing unique patient-oriented programs, a novel research consortium, and national outreach activities, Bonnie is turning to the international lung cancer community to work collaboratively towards personalized medicine/therapies.